KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 * The Law of Accelerating Returns
 * Network Effect
 * Disruption/incumbent
+* The opportunity is to reach people anywhere in the world using desktop and/or mobile

 ## Competitor Idea Maze
 Any entity vying for attention is a competitor.
 Any entity occupying high value real estate on a home screen, or search result is a competitor.
 Any entity achieving a viral campaign over yours is a competitor.